Hole by Hole

 Hole 17 Par 3

 The last Par 3 of the course is a long hole requiring a good tee shot to avoid the bunker on the left side and water for mishits.
-The right side of the green offers a bailout area for golfers so missing right is the better choice than the left.
+The right side of the green offers a bailout area for golfers so missing right is the better choice.
+Large mounds guard the right and back of the green leaving an awkward up and down for par.

 Hole 18 Par 5

 The last hole for the course is a Par 5 hole with a double dogleg and has water in play on both the first and third shots.
-Going for the green in 2 is improbable and playing the hole in regulation is the more desirable route.
-The massive green needs a precise approach shot to finish the course with a birdie.
+The second shot is a gamble for those wishing to try for the green in two and playing the hole in regulation is the more desirable route.
+The massive green needs a precise approach shot to finish the course with par or better.